In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Add the fish, skin side down, and cook until the skin is crisp, 2 to 4 minutes.
 Turn and cook until the flesh is almost cooked through, 2 to 4 minutes.

-When the fish is almost cooked through, turn again (skin side down for the skin-on salmon or snapper) and brush the fish with half the honey-umami glaze.
+When the fish is almost cooked through, turn again (skin side down for the snapper) and brush the fish with half the honey-umami glaze.
 Cook until the glaze is warm and the fish is cooked through, about 1 minute.
 Transfer to a plate.
 Do not clean the pan.

 While the fish is cooking, prepare the cabbage.